-In January 2015, the Company entered into three French government loans with the Seine-Normandie water agency in the aggregate amount of $\notin 0.6$ million, or \$0.7 million, subject to currency exchange fluctuations.
-The life of the loans range between three to six years, and includes annual equal payments and bears no interest over the life of the loans.
+In December 2018, the Company entered into two additional French government loans with the Seine-Normandie water agency in the aggregate amount \$0.5 million.
+The loans have 8 year maturities, and include annual equal payments and bear no interest.